scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 computing-about-science, or
 *periscientific computing*,
 reproducibility is a keystone of
-*diacomputiational science* (computing-throughout-science).
+*diacomputational science* (computing-throughout-science).

 In periscientific computing there may exist a partition between expert software developers and expert scientists, each of whom must learn to partially speak the language of the other camp.
-Alternatively, when expert software engineers are not available, canonically ill-equiped scientists perform only the bare minimum development to solve computing problems.
+Alternatively, when expert software engineers are not available, canonically ill-equipped scientists perform only the bare minimum development to solve computing problems.

 On the other hand, in diacomputational science, software exists as a substrate on top of